-- the operation of its restricted access private health insurance business: - the operation of Nurses & Midwives Health; - the operation of Teachers Health Centres eyecare and dental businesses; and - the operation of Teachers Healthcare Services care coordination for chronic disease management and hospital substitute programs.
+- the operation of its restricted access private health insurance business; - the operation of Nurses & Midwives Health; - the operation of Teachers Health Centres eyecare and dental businesses; and - the operation of Teachers Healthcare Services care coordination for chronic disease management and hospital substitute programs.

-The Group also provided travel and general insurance under authorised representative agreements.
+The Group also provided general insurance and life insurance under authorised representative agreements.
 These principal activities have contributed to Teachers Health's objectives.

-The Company operates a successful restricted access health insurance business which continues to deliver value and excellent service to its members.
-The dental, eye care and health support services contribute in terms of the value proposition that the Fund offers its members.
+The Company operates a successful restricted access health insurance busines s which continues to deliver value and excellent service to its members.
+The dental, eyecare, and health support services contribute to the value proposition that the Fund offers its members.